CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     ]
     ```

-  - Save routes.json.
-Because it's our first-ever mdw-hub package override, this last change requires a server restart.
+  - Because it's our first-ever mdw-hub package override, this last change requires a server restart.
     So do that and then submit a new request (always without the `autoform` header from this point forward).
     In MDWHub drill in to the latest bug task.
 It should look something like this:<br>
     ![raw bug](../images/raw-bug.png)<br>